 So which SAP ERP maintenance models were considered for King Oscar, which were chosen and why?

 D.B.: As I mentioned earlier, it was clear from the beginning that we wouldn’t be able to build our own SAP competence centre within the assumed time frame.
 This meant the need to find providers of both hosting and application management services.
 The general objectives of the project provided for the option of two separate entities.
-Fortunately, however, the offer of BCC in both areas was so good that it allowed us to put the entire responsibility for our system in the same hands.
+Fortunately, however, the offer of SNP in both areas was so good that it allowed us to put the entire responsibility for our system in the same hands.

 J.R.: The SAP ERP system should be perceived also from the investment perspective of our owner – a private equity fund.

 The analysis of TCO (Total Cost of Ownership) shows that in the period of 5-7 years the full outsourcing is the most cost-effective solution and provides support for existing business processes.
 Our organisation is too small to build its own competence centre.

 We hope that the right outsourcing partner will also allow us to roll the existing SAP ERP solution to new entities.
 The plans of our investment fund include also acquisitions of new companies from our industry in Europe to increase the value of the King Oscar group.